|

 While we're all familiar with reworking components, repairing pads, adding jumper wires, and the like, we have been talking about the practical application of repairing or restoring functional circuitry.
 What about repairs to the non-functional parts of the board?
 Are "cosmetic" repairs even necessary?

-While the subject may seem to be of minor importance, cosmetic repairs to a circuit board - such as the repair of a burnt spot or jagged hole resulting from physical damage - are indeed an important part of circuit board repair!
-Remember that a circuit board has value, and just because it may be enclosed in an end product such as a computer or camcorder, it does not mean that the board will never again see the light of day, to be worked on or replaced.
+While the subject may seem of minor importance, cosmetic repairs to a circuit board - such as repairing a burnt spot or jagged hole resulting from physical damage - are indeed an important part of circuit board repair!
+Remember that a circuit board has value, and just because it may be enclosed in an end product such as a computer or camcorder, it does not mean that the board will never again see the light of day to be worked on or replaced.

 Figure 2: Scrape away the loose material with a knife or scraper.

-One of the most common types of base board damage is a burn.
-The size, color, and layer-depth of the charred area will obviously be determined by how much heat was applied to the area and for how long.
-Nevertheless, the damage can be repaired and the board restored to it original integrity - and even appearance - by the following procedure.
+One of the most common types of baseboard damage is a burn.
+The charred area's size, color, and layer depth will obviously be determined by how much heat was applied to the area and for how long.
+Nevertheless, the damage can be repaired, and the board restored to its original integrity - and even appearance - by the following procedure.

 Micro-Drills and Ball Mills